My Tender Matador: Plot

 September arrives and, as usual, the protests on the anniversary of the coup d'état of 11 September 1973 increase.
 One day Carlos leaves a suspicious metal pipe at the Queen's house, and then invites her for a walk to Cajón del Maipo, where Augusto Pinochet and his wife, Lucía Hiriart, usually go to rest, accompanied by a strict military contingent.
-Once there, while Carlos takes photographs and measurements of the terrain, supposedly for university work, the dictator's armored vehicle passes very close to them, together with his military retinue; inside the vehicle, a frivolous, classist, class-conscious, chattering, superstitious and Catholic Lucía Hiriart, reproaches her husband for not being received by the authorities abroad, even in South Africa.
-Not understanding the thoroughness of Carlos' work, the Queen prefers not to ask him any questions, so as not to look foolish; instead, she dances for him, while he briefly leaves his chores aside to look at her with great astonishment and interest.
-Later, as they drop her off at her house, they hear in the car a radio report about a raid on weapons of the Manuel Rodríguez Patriotic Front, a revolutionary and armed extreme left-wing group opposed to Pinochet.
+Once there, while Carlos takes photographs and measurements of the terrain, supposedly for university work, the dictator's armored vehicle passes very close to them.

+Later, as Carlos drops the Queen off at her house, they hear in the car a radio report about a raid on weapons of the Manuel Rodríguez Patriotic Front, a revolutionary and armed extreme left-wing group opposed to Pinochet.
 Carlos then leaves abruptly, without saying goodbye.
 Despite this, the Queen is not angry for too long, as Carlos promptly returns to apologize.
 At the same time, Pinochet, ignoring his wife's constant complaints, realizes that the couple they saw on the way to Cajón del Maipo were homosexuals.
 Furious, he decides to contact the mayor to set up surveillance at the site.

 The next morning, the Queen, who earns her living embroidering tablecloths, goes to leave an order in the upper district, to the home of Señora Catita, the wealthy wife of General Ortúzar, who is organizing a large military dinner for the celebration of September 11.
-Then the following happens at the same time:
+On the way there, the Queen defends some students from the insults of an old follower of Pinochet.
+The Queen arrives at the luxurious mansion, but once in front of the dining room, she leave the place without delivering the order, knowing that she is losing her best client.